How to prepare yourself to support someone, mentally and emotionally

 - share your worries with friends and family members that you can trust.

 - get professional support for yourself and encourage the person with the gambling problem to also get support.

 Don’t fall into the trap of trying to deal with problems on your own.
 Just like your loved one, you need support to get yourself through this.
-Often, we can trick ourselves into thinking that we’re being strong by not telling others about our difficulties.
-But often, the truth is we’re simply too scared or ashamed to reach out for help.
-The reality is, reaching out takes courage, but ultimately, you’ll be better off.
+Often, we can convince ourselves that we’re being strong by not sharing our difficulties.
+But the truth is that we’re simply too scared or ashamed to reach out for help.
+Reaching out takes courage, but ultimately, you’ll be better off.

 Family and friends are a great place to go for emotional support.
 They can lend a sympathetic ear, and practical support.
-But also bear in mind, many family and friends will give you well-intentioned advice, which might not necessarily be appropriate or accurate in your situation.
+But also bear in mind, many family and friends will have the best intentions, their advice may not be appropriate or accurate in your situation.

 Professional guidance on the other hand, has some advantages.
 Some people find that as they don’t personally know their counsellor it makes it easier for them to be open and honest.
 Another advantage is that professional counsellors are trained to give you advice based on what research tells us has worked in similar situations, not simply based on their opinions.

 Gambler's Help is a free service for people who are affected by gambling, including family and friends.
 There are Gambler's Help services available throughout Victoria, which provide: